 Doi Saket Schools

 Our volunteers have the opportunity to teach English at one of several Primary schools that we work with on the outskirts of Chiang Mai city near to the town of Doi Saket.

-Situated a short bicycle ride from the volunteer house all of the schools the children are aged from six to fifteen years old and are from poor backgrounds.
+Situated a short bicycle ride from the volunteer house in all of the schools the children are aged from six to fifteen years old and are local kids from poor backgrounds.
 Like many of the schools within Thailand they do not have a curriculum and their knowledge of the English language is very poor and basic.